pangeo-forge/pangeo-forge-recipes/docs/file_patterns.md

 Note that the function ``make_full_path`` has two arguments: ``variable``, and ``time``.
 These are precisely the same as the names of the combine dimension used in defining ``variable_merge_dim`` and ``time_concat_dim``.
-You can use whatever names you want,but they must be consistent throughout your file pattern.
+You can use whatever names you want, but they must be consistent throughout your file pattern.
 ```

 In theory, we could use any number of combine dimensions.